 Press

-Excellent press for “Excellent Trouble”…
+Excellent Press for “Excellent Trouble”…

 Thanks to everyone who came out for the CD release on Sat., 11/20—it was a great night, with tasty food/drink (Commonplace coffee, East End root beer, Franktuary food…), and even tastier music (from Pearl & the Beard, Judith Avers, and my fine band.)